 Miriam Rossi Award for Health Equity in Undergraduate Medical Education

-The Miriam Rossi Award for Health Equity in Undergraduate Medical Education aims to recognize University of Toronto MD Program faculty members for their commitment to diversity and health equity in undergraduate medical education.
-The award is named after Dr. Miriam Rossi, a pediatrician, teaching faculty, and former associate dean of student affairs in the Faculty of Medicine, University of Toronto, and a strong advocate and mentor for minorities.
+The Miriam Rossi Award for Health Equity in Undergraduate Medical Education aims to recognize University of Toronto MD Program faculty (individual or group) and administrative staff (individual or group) members for their commitment to diversity and health equity in undergraduate medical education.
+The award is named after Dr. Miriam Rossi, a pediatrician, teaching faculty, and former associate dean of student affairs in the Temerty Faculty of Medicine, University of Toronto, and a strong advocate and mentor for minoritized groups and communities.
 It was established in 2017 in recognition of Dr. Rossi’s outstanding contributions to health equity in medical education.
 Dr. Rossi led several initiatives to improve diversity in the U of T medical school, in particular the creation of the Summer Mentorship Program (SMP), established to encourage young Black and Aboriginal students, who are under-represented in medicine, to pursue careers in the health sciences.
 Like many of her contributions, the SMP was developed to help improve equity in the field of medicine, healthcare and society as a whole.

-The award recipient will receive $250, a certificate of recognition, and be asked to participate in a workshop or other MD Program event.
-Recipients will be notified directly and will be recognized at the Faculty of Medicine’s 17th annual Education Achievement Celebration taking place on May 15, 2019
+The award recipient will receive a certificate of recognition and $250 and may be asked to participate in a workshop or other MD Program event.

-Any faculty member who has taught and/or held a leadership position in the University of Toronto MD Program is eligible for nomination.
+Any University of Toronto, Temerty Faculty of Medicine faculty member who has taught and/or held a leadership position, or administrative staff member in the MD Program is eligible for nomination.

 Nominees should demonstrate outstanding effort in improving the equity environment in the MD Program at the University of Toronto through significant contributions to some of the following:

-- Outreach, partnership, mentorship, recruitment and/or admission activities that contribute to the diversification of the undergraduate medical education student body, particularly with respect to improving the representation of groups that are under-represented in medical school (e.g. Aboriginal, Black, lower income, LGBTQ, etc.)
+- Outreach, partnership, mentorship, recruitment and/or admission activities that contribute to the diversification of the undergraduate medical education student body, particularly with respect to improving the representation of groups that are under-represented in medical school (e.g., Aboriginal, Black, lower income, 2SLGBTQIA+, etc.)

 - Teaching and/or curriculum initiatives that contribute to undergraduate medical education student learning regarding the application of health equity principles in the management of the health of individuals and populations